10 Real Estate Exterior Photography Tips

 The best solution is to use the alignment grid on the viewfinder.
 This allows you to preview the angles and lines before capturing them.
 You should also avoid using ultra-wide-angle lenses like 8mm fisheye lenses.

 Also, consider using the lens correction feature in photo editing applications like Lightroom.
 For example, Lightroom will try to correct the distortion and straighten the lines when you turn on a specific setting in the Develop module.
-Note that Lightroom needs to have a profile for your specific lens in order for this to work properly.
+Note that Lightroom needs to have a profile for your specific lens for this to work properly.

 Focus on the Composition